As Yazz sang in the ‘80s, the only way is up, baby.

 To be fair, this isn’t just demanded for biodynamic wine.
 According to Wholefoods, the demand for all biodynamic produce will increase in 2020.

-This call for biodynamic agriculture is partly being driven by a pull for it from consumers, but also by a push from farmers, academics, even government agencies who having taken a closer look at the way in which we have routinely been abusing the land on which our food is grown, and are now taking steps to remedy things.
+This call for biodynamic agriculture is partly being driven by a pull for it from consumers, but also by a push from farmers, academics, even government agencies who have taken a closer look at the way in which we have routinely been abusing the land on which our food is grown, and are now taking steps to remedy things.

 Because biodynamic farming isn’t some alternative way of life – biodynamic farming really does give back to the land and the environment.
 It improves soil quality, the biodiversity of the farm and the surrounding environs, it increases carbon capture as well as positively impacting climate change.